chrishalebarnes/.dotfiles/README.md

 **Note**: As determined by `$OSTYPE`, Darwin (macOS) based systems will use `~/.bash_profile` while all other systems will use `~/.bashrc`.

 ### Plugins
-Plugins have a single entry point that can be sourced called `import.sh`.
+Plugins have a single entry point that can be sourced called `exports.sh`.
 Any functions included in a plugin should be prefixed with `__<plugin-name>_`.
 Each active plugin is sourced from `sources/plugins.sh`

 ### Configurations
 Configurations are sourceable files named after the `$OSTYPE`.
 There can also be other files like `common.sh` that any `$OSTYPE` configuration can source.